-- Using the main oven control knob, push in and turn to the full on position.
-With products fitted with thermocouples, hold the control knob in for 15 seconds. - This appliance has an automatic ignition, once the burner flame has established, selected the gas mark you wish to cook with.
+- Using the main oven control knob, push in and turn to the full on position. - This appliance has an automatic ignition, once the burner flame has established, selected the gas mark you wish to cook with.
 If the oven fails to light within 15 seconds, turn off the oven and wait for one minute before attempting to reignite. - Should the oven burner go out while in use, turn the burner off and wait for at least one minute before attempting to reignite. - To switch off the main oven, simply turn the control knob back to the '● ' position. - As with the top oven, the cooling fan will come on as soon as the top oven is turn on, and it continues to run for around 10 minutes after use.